wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Microsoft competes for talent with Google, Amazon, IBM, China's Tencent.

-BTW, by contrast, Bernard Marr identified <a target="_blank" href="https://www.bernardmarr.com/default.asp?contentID=2191">four types of AI</a> evolving:
+BTW, by contrast, Bernard Marr <a target="_blank" href="https://www.forbes.com/sites/bernardmarr/2018/02/14/the-key-definitions-of-artificial-intelligence-ai-that-explain-its-importance/#22db12bb4f5d">identified</a> <a target="_blank" href="https://www.bernardmarr.com/default.asp?contentID=2191">four types of AI</a> evolving:

    * "reactive" machines (such as Spam filters and the Netflix recommendation engine) are not able to learn or conceive of the past or future, so it responds to identical situations in the exact same way every time.